Admitted MD Applicants

 Contacting Current MD Students

-If you have been admitted to the School of Medicine and would like to contact a current medical student to discuss your enrollment decision, please contact Associate Director Emily Condon for assistance.
+If you have been admitted to the School of Medicine and would like to contact a current medical student to discuss your enrollment decision, please contact Emily Condon, Associate Director of Admissions, for assistance.
 If you are particularly interested in contacting a student in a combined degree program, please mention that interest in your email.

-The list of required immunizations and Medical School Immunization Form is available on the Student Advisory & Health Administration Office (SAHA) website.
+The list of required immunizations and the School of Medicine Immunization Form is available on the Student Advisory & Health Administration Office (SAHA) website.
 If you have any questions about the requirements please call the Student Advisory & Health Administration Office at 617-636-2712 or email Lucia Fenney, Immunization Administrator.

 Health Insurance Requirements